IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `String type` - The name of the type the fragment describes fields for.

 `List<GraphQLBaseNode> nodes` - The list of child nodes of the current fragment.
 Includes inline fragments.
 If a node has no child nodes it'll be built as a field.
-The node can either be `GraphQLNode` or `GraphQLFragmentNode`.
+The node can either be `GraphQLFieldNode` or `GraphQLFragmentNode`.

 ## `List<GraphQLDirective> directives` - The list of fragment's directives.
 Read about [`GraphQLDirective` here](#graphqldirective).

 ### Methods

-`Boolean isFieldNode()` - Returns true if the current node is an instance of `GraphQLNode`.
+`Boolean isFieldNode()` - Returns true if the current node is an instance of `GraphQLFieldNode`.
 Otherwise returns false.

 `Boolean isFragmentNode()` - Returns true if the current node is an instance of `GraphQLFragmentNode`.
 Otherwise returns false.

-`Boolean hasNode(GraphQLNode node)` - Returns true if there is a node with the same name from the parameter.
+`Boolean hasNode(GraphQLFieldNode node)` - Returns true if there is a node with the same name from the parameter.
 Otherwise returns false.

-`Boolean hasNodes(GraphQLNode[] nodes)` - Returns true if there is at least one node from the provided array.
+`Boolean hasNodes(GraphQLFieldNode[] nodes)` - Returns true if there is at least one node from the provided array.
 Otherwise returns false.

 `Boolean hasNodes()` - Returns true if there is at least one child node in the current fragment.
 Otherwise returns false.